kingsdigitallab/kdl-vqa/README.md

 Follow the [build instructions](build/README.md).

 The first time the script runs it will download the visual language model that answers the questions.
-Currently, this is [moondream2](https://github.com/vikhyat/moondream) because it's light, fast & performs generally well.
+Currently, this is [moondream2](https://github.com/vikhyat/moondream) because it's light, fast & performs generally well and is well maintained.

 Although a GPU is not mandatory for the moondream model, processing will be very slow without it.